 When Teams are getting work from all angles and multiple stakeholders they struggle to know what they are required to do when.
 Just like vanilla scrum, the lack of product ownership can lead to delivery failure.
 Product owners are required in order to prioritize and order the work according to the program and portfolio.
 Together with the scrum master, the product owner ensures a specific order to the work and reduces team interruption by managing stakeholders.
 Product owners working with more than two teams are also going to face problems being effective.

 Following the Kanban portfolio and program

-Another way to fail, is to have program and portfolio boards that are managed by the delivery team.
-Those responsible for the management and prioritisation of work are required to manage these boards, not the systems or delivery team. while the systems team works with the those ordering the work, they are responsible for pulling work and provide estimations on delivery.
-They are not responsible for the order of the work or keeping the boards up to date on their own.
+Another way to fail is to have program and portfolio boards that are managed by the delivery team.
+Those responsible for the management and prioritisation of work are required to manage these boards, not the systems or delivery team. while the systems team works with those ordering the work, they are responsible for pulling work and provide estimations on delivery.
+They are not responsible for the order of the work of keeping the boards up to date on their own.

 Inspect and Adapt and sprint 5